SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 # block
 ~~~~~~

-Note   that  lines   starting  with   `'#@`'  are   generally  special
+Note   that  lines   starting  with   '`#@`'  are   generally  special
 meta-comment with embedded commands.
 They  should not be considered as
 comments.
 As a matter of rule,  the use of lines starting with '`#@`'
 is reserved for system use.

-After the header, the script contains sections.
+After the header, the script contains *sections*.
 A section starts
 with a section definition line with two identifiers:

 - the *name* of the section,